eclipse-sumo/sumo/docs/web/docs/Simulation/Output/QueueOutput.md

 front of the junctions, which can be used in cases of routing or V2X communications.

-## Visualisation example
+## Visualization example
-The user-selected attributes can be plotted with use of plotXMLAttributes.py.
+The user-selected attributes can be plotted with use of [plotXMLAttributes.py](../../Tools/Visualization.md#plotxmlattributespy).
 The scenario acosta, one of the published sumo scenarios, is used as example (https://github.com/DLR-TS/sumo-scenarios/tree/main/bologna/acosta).

 ### Generating the output
 ```
 sumo -c run.sumocfg --queue-output queue.xml